 11. Plan a multi-city or open-jaw trip

-Europe is jam-packed with destinations of every kind, why not see more with a multi-city trip?
-Travel agents are experts at planning multi-city trips, and these are almost always cheaper than booking the flight routes separately.
+Europe is jam-packed with destinations of every kind, so why not see more with a multi-city trip?
+Travel agents are experts at planning multi-city trips, and these are almost always cheaper than booking flight routes separately.

 The same goes for open-jaw trips.
 An open-jaw flight is a type of airfare where you can fly in and out of different cities.
 For example, NYC to Rome, Milan to NYC, with a scenic road trip in between!
+For a source of inspiration, we have written a blog, The Ultimate Guide to Planning a Road Trip in the US.

 12. Use a travel agent